What Is Grandiosity In Psychology? (Not Just Pretense)

 What Is Grandiosity In Psychology?

-Grandiosity in psychology describes an unrealistic sense of superiority, which manifests as a persistent false belief that the person is better and more important than others.
-It is actually a false self-image (built on their inflated self-esteem).
-Grandiosity is commonly associated with bipolar disorder and narcissistic personality disorder.
+Grandiosity in psychology is an unrealistic sense of superiority, which manifests as a persistent false belief that the person is better and more important than others.
+It is actually a false self-image built on inflated self-esteem.

 what is grandiosity in psychology